pirocorp/Architecture-of-ASP.NET-Core-Microservices-Applications/Workshop/Guides/Dockerize PlatformService.md

 ## Create docker image

 Tag the docker image to your dockerhub.
-In the root folder of your project run the following command:
+In the root folder of your project, run the following command:

 ```bash
 docker build -t pirocorp/workshop-platformservice -f . ../